-One has to give credit to Bungie - ever since they split up Activision, Destiny 2 in their hands , the studio have been firing on all cylinders, and the recent 13-day delay of all three barely registers compared to what players are getting on 01 October 2019.
+One has to give credit to Bungie - ever since they split up Activision, Destiny 2 , the studio have been firing on all cylinders, and the recent 13-day of all three barely registers compared to what players are getting on 01 October 2019.

 Bungie have a section on Destiny 2's website detailing Destiny 2: New Light's features, with a special focus on cross-save, which means you can play the same game on multiple platforms, including the upcoming console-less console - Google Stadia.

 Of course, this feature will be available in all Destiny 2 versions, not just New Light, but the latter will take some Battle.net-Steam porting .